coderefinery/train-the-trainer/content/teaching-strategies.md

 Advantages:
 - This reduces the pressure on each person (reduces demo effect)
 - You are less likely to forget things
-- It slows you down
+- It slows you down in teaching
 - It makes the lesson more interesting to listen to
 - One person can follow questions
 - Great for introducing new instructors (which half is easier to start